ThomasOchsenbein/XML-ScreenSaver/README.md

 XML ScreenSaver is an open source Windows Screensaver that is designed for dual monitor computers.

+You can create images that span across 2 monitors, they need to be split into left and right halves.

-It uses a simple XML file to specify the images that are displayed.
+XML ScreenSaver uses a simple XML file to specify the images that are displayed.

+After it is installed, you can easily update the configuration by modifying the image files or the XML file.

 ### Setup instructions